More Songs About Buildings and Food

 More Songs About Buildings and Food is the second studio album by the American rock band Talking Heads, released on July 14, 1978, by Sire Records.
-It was the first of three albums produced by collaborator Brian Eno, and saw the band move toward an increasingly danceable style, crossing singer David Byrne's unusual delivery with new emphasis on the rhythm section composed of bassist Tina Weymouth and her husband, drummer Chris Frantz.
+It was the band's first of three consecutive albums produced by Brian Eno, and saw the band move toward an increasingly danceable style, crossing singer David Byrne's unusual delivery with new emphasis on the rhythm section of bassist Tina Weymouth and drummer Chris Frantz.

-More Songs established Talking Heads as a critical success, reaching number 29 on the US Billboard magazine's Pop Albums chart and number 21 on the UK Albums Chart.
-The album featured the band's first top-thirty single, a cover of Al Green's "Take Me to the River".
+More Songs established Talking Heads as a critical success, reaching No. 29 on the U.S. Billboard magazine's Pop Albums chart and No. 21 on the UK Albums Chart.
+The album featured the band's first top 30 single, a cover of Al Green's 1974 song "Take Me to the River".

 Artwork and title

-The front cover of the album, conceived by Byrne and executed by artist Jimmy De Sana, is a photomosaic of the band comprising 529 close-up Polaroid photographs.
+The front cover of the album, conceived by Byrne and executed by artist Jimmy De Sana, is a photographic mosaic of the band comprising 529 close-up Polaroid photographs.
 The album's rear cover shows "Portrait U.S.A.", the first satellite color analog photomosaic of the United States from space, created by NASA and General Electric for National Geographic, published in July 1976.
 In his 2020 memoir, Remain in Love, Frantz recalled that Byrne and Weymouth took the Polaroid photographs for the front cover on the roof of the loft building in Long Island City that Frantz and Weymouth lived in.
-Frantz wrote that he "later realized [the cover art] was 'heavily influenced' by Andrea Kovacs' work.
+Frantz wrote that he "later realized [the cover art] was 'heavily influenced' by the photomosaic works of David Byrne's former girlfriend, Andrea Kovacs.
 We should have given her credit for that."

 Of the album title, Weymouth told Creem in a 1979 interview:

 When we were making this album I remembered this stupid discussion we had about titles for the last album.
 At that time I said, 'What are we gonna call an album that's just about buildings and food?'
 And Chris said, 'You call it more songs about buildings and food.'

-XTC frontman Andy Partridge later claimed, however, that he gave the title to Byrne.
+Andy Partridge of XTC later claimed, however, that he gave the title to Byrne.